 I’ve always been a bit iffy when it comes to gaming headsets.
 Many of them are too bulky and just goofy looking.
 Like most things these days, most companies add RGB to their headsets.
 Although this may look good, it really doesn’t add anything to the listening experience.
 I’ve used some headset that feel like you have a couple subwoofers strapped to your head and when you turn up the volume, its a distorted mess.
 Over the last few years, Cooler Master has really stepped up their game when it comes to gaming headsets.
 In the past, The last Cooler Master headset I personally reviewed was the MasterPulse Pro.
 It was a great headset, but with room for improvement.
 So, with the release of the Cooler Master MH752 Gaming Headset, have they made any improvements over the MasterPulse Pro?
 We tested the Cooler Master MH752 to see.

-Product Name/Link to Website: Cooler Master MH752 Gaming Headset
+Product Name and Website: Cooler Master MH752 Gaming Headset

 Specifications and Features

 (L X W X H)

 149 * 85 * 215 mm

 Weight (without Cable) 250g

 (L x W x H) 265 * 110 * 287 mm

 (L x W x H) / Units 580 * 544 * 312 mm 10